sastutorials/sastutorials.github.io/tutorials/macros.md

 ## The %macro - %mend couple

-Just like we said earlier about macros, to create a custom macro variable we first need to specify the *%macro* macro, which initialises the creation of a *new macro*, followed by the *name we want to give to the macro*.
+To create a custom macro variable we first need to specify the *%macro* macro, which initialises the creation of a *new macro*, followed by the *name we want to give to the macro*.
 Say we want to create a macro called *biomass_modif* - the first thing we need to write is

 ```
 %macro biomass_modif;